|

 In Ticino Hermann Hesse meets a young woman, Ruth Wenger.
 He marries her in 1924; they will divorce three years later.

 Shortly afterwards Ninon Ausländer comes into Hesse's life.
 In 1931 the couple moves in the Casa Rossa in Montagnola.
 They get marry the same year.
+Hermann Hesse will stay with Ninon until his death, in 1962. |

 Mia Bernoulli (1868–1963)